elewa-academy/Fundamentals/docs_src/3-codewars-gallery/README.md

 # Codewars Gallery

-In this project you will go deep into problem solving with code.
+In this project you will send you deep into [problem solving and thinking with code](http://elewa.education/2018/01/22/thinking-computer-thoughts/).
 Rather than doing as many exercises as possible, you'll be doing an in-depth study of at least 8 exercises.
 Pick katas that interest you, this will help you power through.

 Along the way you'll learn about reading code, testing, using pseudocode, analyzing problem solving strategies, and much more.